Avaiga/taipy-doc/docs/gallery/decision_support/3_production_planning/index.md

 ![No scenario](images/production-planning-Scenario-Manager-no-scenario.png){width=90% : .tp-image-border }

-### Creating your first scenario
+### Creating scenarios

-The purpose of the model is to generate a production plan (level of production for both products) for the the next 11 months in order to:
+The purpose of the model is to generate a production plan (level of production for both products) for the next 11 months in order to:
 - Meet the demand for the finished product
 - Respect the Capacity Constraints
 - Minimize 2 cost functions: